Rkx1121/VCP/README.md

 （2）Graph Data： Optimization parameters

-opt.csv: Optimization parameters for all graphs in Graphs.
+opt.csv: Optimization parameters for all graphs in Graphs(p=7、8、9).

+（3）Code Files

+1_.py : Graph data format conversion.

+2_.py : QAOA solves mvcp to get the optimal parameters.

+3_.py : Scaling parameters to get the optimal transferable parameters.

+4_.py ：Selecting the intermediate parameters.

+5_.py : The scaling parameters are used as the initial parameters of WMVCP and solved.